bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 {'person' => {'name' => 'Bob', 'address' => {'23' => {'city' => 'Paris'}, '45' => {'city' => 'London'}}}}
 ```

-Rails knows that all these inputs should be part of the person hash because you
+Quails knows that all these inputs should be part of the person hash because you
 called `fields_for` on the first form builder.
 By specifying an `:index` option
-you're telling Rails that instead of naming the inputs `person[address][city]`
+you're telling Quails that instead of naming the inputs `person[address][city]`
 it should insert that index surrounded by [] between the address and the city.
 This is often useful as it is then easy to locate which Address record
 should be modified.
 You can pass numbers with some other significance,